pensthiel/Master_Work_In_Progress/README.md

 To do
 - [ ] Publish and host the exergame vault to ref existing VR sports games
-- [ ] Add a VRchat tag and gather examples of VRchat worlds for exercising.
+- [x] Add a VRchat tag and gather examples of VRchat worlds for exercising.
 - [x] Sketch initial sport mechanics ideas (as many as possible)

 ![hand written ideas](images/IMG_7928.jpg)

-- [ ] Analyse why I like football so much.
+- [x] Analyse why I like football so much.
+- Because in solo sports i have no motivation to win, I need to play with a team in games that requires teamwork, like football and volleyball.
 - [ ] Test the harness setup in class (get climbing ropes)!

 <br>

-I quite like the fish people idea
+I like the fish people idea

 ![Zora - Zelda Wiki](https://static.wikia.nocookie.net/zelda_gamepedia_en/images/1/1c/BotW_Zora_Species.png/revision/latest?cb=20190321162038)
+(from Zelda breath of the wild)
 <br><br>
 ###### 2024-12-16
 ## Sport design / sketches